First Aid: Fever

 A child who has a fever might be:

 It's best to keep a child home from school or childcare until the temperature has been normal for at least 24 hours.
 If your child is uncomfortable, here are some ways to relieve symptoms:

-- Offer plenty of fluids to avoid dehydration.
+- Offer plenty of liquids to avoid dehydration.

-- Give acetaminophen or ibuprofen based on package recommendations.
+- Give acetaminophen or ibuprofen based on the doctor's recommendations.
 Do not give aspirin.

 - Never use rubbing alcohol or cold baths to bring the fever down.

 - Dress your child in lightweight clothing and cover with a light sheet or blanket.